ojkelly/wahn/readme.md

 Tests are written with `ava`, and we would strongly like tests with any new functionality.

+### Performance

+`wahn` needs to be as performant as possible.
+We use `wedgetail` to keep track of performance changes.
+Any new functionality cannot increase the performance beyond resonable limits.

 ## Deployment

 Wahn could either be integrated into your application, or setup as a